mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/4-year-of-agents.md

 transition: fadeIn
 ---

-# 2025 - Year of the Agents
+# 2025 - Year of the Agents?

-The pieces are finally in place:
+The pieces are finally in place!

 - ✅ Powerful foundation models
 - ✅ Context through RAG